onap/policy-parent/docs/apex/APEX-User-Manual.rst

                   usage: org.onap.policy.apex.service.engine.main.ApexMain [options...]
                   options
-                  -c,--config-file <CONFIG_FILE>  the full path to the configuration file to use, the configuration file must be a Json file containing the Apex configuration parameters
+                  -p,--tosca-policy-file <TOSCA_POLICY_FILE>     the full path to the ToscaPolicy file to use.
-                  -h,--help                       outputs the usage of this command -m,--model-file <MODEL_FILE>    the full path to the model file to use, if set it overrides the model file set in the configuration file
-                  -v,--version                    outputs the version of Apex
+                  -h,--help                                      outputs the usage of this command -v,--version                                   outputs the version of Apex

 The APEX CLI Editor
 -------------------